Healthcare Ergonomics

 Objectives

-• Actively contribute to the dialogue and interaction of ergonomics and human factors specialists with other disciplines working for and within the healthcare domain (medicine, engineering, psychology, architecture, sociology, management sciences)
+• Actively contribute to the dialogue and interaction between human factors and ergonomics (HFE) specialists and other disciplines working for and within healthcare (medicine, engineering, psychology, architecture, sociology, management sciences)

-• Collaborate with human factors specialists from other domains and integrate their knowledge and practice within healthcare ergonomics knowledge domain
+• Collaborate with HFE specialists from other domains and integrate their knowledge and practice within the healthcare ergonomics knowledge domain

 • Contribute to IEA congresses, HEPS conferences and other relevant conferences with special sessions, symposia, papers and group meetings on healthcare ergonomics